Dream 100 FM

-Dream 100 was an independent local radio station owned and operated by Bauer.
+Dream 100 was an Independent Local Radio station owned and operated by Bauer.
 It broadcast to Tendring and Essex from studios in Colchester and Ipswich, airing the same music programming as sister station Town 102.

 The station was folded into Greatest Hits Radio East, as part of a rebrand and merger, on 1 September 2020.

 History

 The station was founded as medium wave outlet Mellow 1557 on 1557 kHz in 1990.
 The station launched on 7 October 1990 as an easy listening station for Tendring.
 In 1992 Southern Radio PLC acquired Mellow, as part of a reverse takeover by the Invicta Radio Group, making it part of the same company that owned Invicta FM, Ocean FM, Southern FM, Invicta Supergold and South Coast Radio.

-In 1996 Southern Radio sold Mellow on to Radio First, who went on to sell the station to Tindle Radio Ltd on 1 September 1998; on 19 November, it became an FM station and adopted its present name.
-Despite this name change, the holding company of the radio station was still known as Mellow 1557 Limited, just as it is to this present day.
+In 1996, Southern Radio sold Mellow on to Radio First, who went on to sell the station to Tindle Radio Ltd on 1 September 1998; on 19 November, it became an FM station and adopted its later name.
+Despite this name change, the holding company of the radio station was still known as Mellow 1557 Limited, just as it was until it was dissolved in August 2021.

 Former pirate radio DJ Bill Rollins had been at the Tendring station through its various evolutions, from day 1 in 1990.

 In 2006, Town 102 was started up as a sister to Dream 100 from Ipswich, focused on south Suffolk.
 Programmes between 0600 and 1900 Monday to Friday and between 0800 and 1200 on Saturday and Sunday were then produced in the Town 102 studios near Ipswich for broadcast on Dream 100.
 Programmes outside these times were shared with all Anglian Radio stations.
 From 27 February 2017, all programming was shared with Town 102, using the same playout and announcers but with station-unique idents.

 Originally broadcasting on 100.2 MHz from a transmitter site at Telstar Nurseries at Cook's Green near Little Clacton in Tendring, Dream moved to the new Clacton Freeview transmitter site in 2011.